Badgerati/Pode/docs/Tutorials/WebSockets.md

 ### Broadcasting

-To broadcast a message from the server to all connected clients you can use the [`Send-PodeSignal`](../../Functions/Responses/Send-PodeSignal) function.
+To broadcast a message from the server to all connected clients you can use [`Send-PodeSignal`](../../Functions/Responses/Send-PodeSignal).
 You can either send raw JSON data, or you can pass a HashTable/PSObject and it will be converted to JSON for you.

 To broadcast some data to all clients from a POST route, you could use the following.
 This will get some message from one of the clients, and then broadcast it to every other client: